IQSS/dataverse/doc/sphinx-guides/source/installation/data-capture-module.rst

 Data Capture Module
 ===================

-Data Capture Module (DCM) is an experimental component that allows users to upload large datasets via rsync.
+Data Capture Module (DCM) is an experimental component that allows users to upload large datasets via rsync over ssh.
 Installation instructions can be found at https://github.com/sbgrid/data-capture-module

 Once you have installed a DCM, you will need to configure Dataverse with its URL using the ``:DataCaptureModuleUrl`` setting metioned on the :doc:`config` section and set the ``:UploadMethods`` setting to ``dcm/rsync+ssh``.
 This will allow your Dataverse installation to communicate your DCM, so that Dataverse can download rsync scripts for your users.